Unidocs1/sphinx_repo_manager/source/getting_started/install/aws_operator.rst

 Configuring DNS
 ===============

-Before finally creating the AcceleratXR cluster it is necessary to configure DNS to properly route requests to the configured domain(s) above.
+Before finally creating the Xsolla Backend cluster it is necessary to configure DNS to properly route requests to the configured domain(s) above.

 When nginx is setup it creates a Load Balancer resource.
-This LoadBalancer is what traffic will come in to the cluster to and will be routed to the AcceleratXR ingress.
+This LoadBalancer is what traffic will come in to the cluster to and will be routed to the Xsolla Backend ingress.
 Therefore, the external IP address of the load balancer is required.
 You can discover this IP address with the following command.

 .. code-block:: bash